 1. Writing your own copy.

 Talent notoriously make poor choices when choosing monologues, so you can image how far off the mark they can be when compiling scripts for their voiceover demos.
 To add insult to injury, there’s been a misguided trend of late encouraging talent to write their own material.
+Please.
 Even professional comedians hire outside help to write for them.

 My point is: performing and writing are dramatically different skill sets.
 It rarely works in your favor to split your focus.
 Stay in your lane.
 Your demo producer should supply great copy, including formulaic styles that define who you are and your best assets.